noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.md

 - smart contracts: code that lives on the blockchain, the core of ethereum
   - automatically executes when conditions are met
   - what differentiates ethereum from bitcoin Script
+- blockchain: globally shared, transactional database
+  - anyone can read entries in the blockchain by participating in the network
+- transaction: changes something in the blockchain
+  - i.e. a db transaction, where everything is rolledback when anything fails
+  - while a transaction is being applied, no other transaction can alter the blockchain
+  - is always cryptographically signed by the sender (creator)
+    - e.g. ensures that only the person holding th keys to the account can transfer money from it
+    - must be included in a block to be added to the blockchain
+- block: a bunlde of transactions; executed and distributed among all participating nodes
+  - if two transactions in a block contradict each other, the one that comes first will succeed and the conflicting transctions discarded
+  - blocks are added in ethereum every 17 seconds
+- mining: the block selection algorithm

 ## basics